Holtek

-Holtek Semiconductor (盛群半導體股份有限公司) is a Taiwan-based semiconductor design centre and provider with its headquarters and design operations based in the Hsinchu Science Park in Taiwan, and has sales offices located in USA and India.
+Holtek Semiconductor (盛群半導體股份有限公司) is a Taiwan-based semiconductor design centre and provider with its headquarters and design operations based in the Hsinchu Science Park in Taiwan, and has sales offices located the United States and India.
 Holtek's design focus is in both 32-bit and 8-bit along with Touch microcontroller development, and as of 2022 the firm employed 631 employees.
 Holtek also designs and provides peripheral semiconductor products such as remote control, telecommunication, power management, computer peripheral, and memory devices.
 Holtek's device application area is concentrated in the consumer product field such as household appliances, computer peripheral products, remote controllers, leisure products, medical equipment as well as industrial controllers.
 Holtek microcontrollers are in home appliances including brands such as Philips, Siemens, Märklin and Japanese brands such as Futaba and Sony.

 History

 Holtek Semiconductor was established as a design house in Taipei in 1983.
 From the design of remote control, telecom and voice/music devices, the company moved into microcontroller design.

 In 1988 the company moved to the Hsinchu Science Park under the name of Holtek Microelectronics and began also its combined manufacturing and design operations.

 In 1998 Holtek Semiconductor Inc. became a pure design house with its device manufacturing contracted out.
 The decision to move out of manufacturing and focus on only design reflected many similar companies.

+Currently opened new offices in India Bengaluru / New Delhi for local support / global support.

 Products

 Holtek's design focus is in the area of microcontroller development.
 Holtek's 32-bit series is based on ARM Cortex-M0+ and Cortex-M3 cores.
-They are also producing 8051 based controllers, but the majority of their 8-bit microcontrollers are based on a core designed in-house that is very similar to the Microchip PIC16 architecture.
+They are also producing 8051 based controllers, but the majority of their 8-bit microcontrollers are based on a core designed in-house.
 All have common features such as timers, external interrupts, power-down functions, low-voltage reset, bi-directional I/O pins etc. The range of microcontrollers support clock speeds from 32 kHz up to 20 MHz.
 Device specific features include functions such as EEPROM memory, A/D converters, LCD interfaces, USB interfaces, operational amplifiers.
 Some of Holtek's 8-bit and 32-bit microcontroller devices: